 S E Asia’s famous Gardenia Brand was a child of the sixties “Golden Age of Air-Travel”.
 It was a time of glamorous air hostesses, gourmet meals and of ample leg room for all.
 It was also the time when intercontinental transatlantic and transpacific globe circumnavigating long range routes were being pioneered and proven commercially by European and US Flag Carrier Airlines, and in particular lead by the two great doyens of the world’s fraternity of Legacy Airlines which were USA’s Pan American (Pan-Am) and United Kingdom’s British Overseas Airways Corporation (BOAC).

 USA’s Pan-American (Pan-Am) pioneered transpacific, transatlantic and intercontinental routes between the North and South American continents, while United Kingdom’s British Overseas Airways Corporation (BOAC) pioneered both transatlantic flights and the lucrative “Kangaroo Route” flights between Great Britain and the antipodes.
 With London’s Heathrow Airport as BOAC’s primal international air-terminal at the time, her “Kangaroo Route” flights would depart for the antipodes, and on the way stopping over at Rome, Bahrain, Bombay (Mumbai), Ceylon (Sri-Lanka) Singapore and finally ending in Sydney Australia.
-As the pioneer of this route BOAC naturally held a virtual monopoly over the “Kangaroo Route” until Qantas (Queensland and Northern Territories Aerial Services) joined as the other half of a duopoly.
+As the pioneer of this route BOAC held a natural virtual monopoly over the “Kangaroo Route”, until Qantas (Queensland and Northern Territories Aerial Services) joined as the other half of a duopoly.
 This duopoly had on firm grip on the Kangaroo Route right up to 1977, when Singapore Airlines and BOAC shared a ground breaking Supersonic Concorde joint flight operation from London to Sydney and stopping over in Bahrain and Singapore.
 The two airlines went to such great lengths in co-branding as to divide the exterior surfaces of Concorde’s fuselage into its two left and right halve sides, then allocating each half side of the aircraft fuselage exterior surfaces respectively to the two partner airlines for the exclusive advertisement placement of their own brand’s livery.

 The inauguration of the Supersonic Concord flight operations on the Kangaroo Route was Singapore Airlines coming of age debut as the third member of a troika of world class airline brands that successfully dominated the marketing of a the lucrative “Kangaroo Route” and this branding accolade held right to the end of the last millennium.